This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Here’s a fun way to cook shrimp without all the hassle of a shrimp boil: try Steamed Shrimp!
-This method is a combination of boiling and steaming that results in succulent, seasoned shrimp.
-Amazingly, the cook time is only 3 minutes!
-It’s fun to do and results in a seriously easy dinner recipe.
-Pair it with cornbread and sauteed peppers and you’ve got a meal.
+Here’s a fun way to cook shrimp without all the hassle of a shrimp boil: try my favorite steamed shrimp recipe!
+I’ve found that this method, a combination of boiling and steaming, results in succulent, Old Bay seasoned shrimp.

 There a few things to look for when when buying shrimp for this recipe.
-There are loads of options when you go to the store, so here’s what to look for:
+There are loads of options when you go to the store, so here’s what I look for:

 • Shell-on is best for steaming.
 The shell locks in moisture and flavor for steamed shrimp.
 The con?
 You have to remove it when you’re eating, which can be difficult and messy.
 But it’s absolutely worth it for the flavor!